Open Access (OA)

 - On advocacy and coordination

-Open Access (OA) theme was also discussed in a one-day meeting with a group of 24 people, which is popularly known as “Bethesda Statement on Open Access Publishing” which was held on 11th of April, 2003 at Howard Hughes Medical Institute in Chevy Chase, Maryland, USA.
-This group has given a new definition to Open Access (OA) i.e., “The author(s) and copyright holder(s) grant(s) to all users free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, transmit, and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship” and from which every article is “deposited immediately upon initial Publications in at least one online repository”.
+The Open Access (OA) theme was also discussed in a one-day meeting with a group of 24 people, popularly known as “Bethesda Statement on Open Access Publishing” which was held on 11th April 2003 at the Howard Hughes Medical Institute in Chevy Chase, Maryland, USA.
+This group coined a new definition for Open Access (OA) i.e., “The author(s) and copyright holder(s) grant(s) to all users free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, transmit, and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship” and from which every article is “deposited immediately upon initial Publications in at least one online repository”.

-After all the efforts made by different scientific organizations, societies and institutions Open Access (OA) has now made its own identity in the scientific world.
+Complementing the efforts and initiatives of different scientific organizations, societies, and institutions, the concept of Open Access (OA) has now established its own identity in the scientific world.

-Openventio Publishers being a born-OA type fully supports all the previously held initiatives towards the OA concept and thus publishes all its articles in the Journals openly.
+Openventio Publishers has strictly followed the principles of OA from the time of its inception thereby type providing complete support to all previously held initiatives towards the OA concept, thus publishing all its articles in the Journals which were freely accessible.